 We also have medical students visiting us for regular placements from the University of Cambridge.

 As a patient you may be offered an appointment with a GP Registrar or medical students who will have a senior doctor supervising them.
 As part of their placement GP registrars may sometimes want to video consultations for their own education, with patient consent.
 Our reception team will ensure that you are aware of any such arrangements, please let them know if you would prefer an alternative appointment as soon as possible, preferably when making the intial booking.

-We have four GP registrars working with us at present, Dr Sayyeda Govani (f), Dr Oluysei Taiye-Akinsun (f), Dr Elena Kiseleva (f) and Dr Diego Ramos (m).
+We have four GP registrars working with us at present, Dr Sayyeda Govani (f), Dr Oluysei Taiye-Akinsun (f), Dr Gurvinder Singh (m) and Dr Jamie Jackson (m).

 Continuous training and educational development are an important aspect of General Practice.
 In accordance with this we have an extended lunchtime closure every 2 weeks to allow the Practice team the opportunity to update their knowledge and share experience.
 During these meetings an on-call doctor is available to deal with emergencies and we hope to minimise any inconvenience.